carpefukendiem/rrio/content/parts/footnote.md

 ---

 * RubenRuiz.io |
-© Copyright 2018 Ruben Ruiz Consulting - All Rights Reserved |
+© Copyright 2018 Carpefukendiem LLC - All Rights Reserved |
 <a href="/privacy">Privacy Policy</a> |
 <a href="/terms">Terms of Service</a>